I’d like to start out with an observation – If groups are so popular on LinkedIn why is there so much apathy?

 I started shopping around and found that was about the going price for site search.
 We were getting close to pushing live and I was going broke building the site and did not need another thousand dollar expense at the time.

-In the eight months it took to build and launch WindyCityParrot.com I had assembled a remarkable team.
-One of the developers said (after tiring of listening to me bemoan all the site search developers) he had installed SOLR an open source site search platform on some other sites.
+In the eight months, it took to build and launch WindyCityParrot.com (on Zen Cart) I had assembled a remarkable team.
+One of the developers said (after tiring of listening to me bemoan all the site search developers) he had installed SOLR an open-source site search platform on some other sites.
 Not only was that remarkable when you look at the users of SOLR your jaw will drop https://wiki.apache.org/solr/PublicServers Instagram, Sears, Best Buy, NASA, duck duck go – that’s how powerful this FREE site search platform is and I only made a single payment to one developer rather than having a monthly bill – forever.

-This is the story of how hard it is to end a nine year relationship when children are working for a company.
+This is the story of how hard it is to end a nine-year relationship when children are running a company.

-My developer is building a SOLR site search and charging me $XXX which is all the money I will pay for search on my site FOREVER!
+My developer is building a SOLR site search and charging me a one time fee of $500 which is all the money I will pay for search on my site FOREVER!

 Thus you are trying to make me believe you have no database with thousands of templates that you’ve written for other sites over the years that can be slightly modified probably in less than an hour to go on almost any site.